ibm-cloud-docs/key-protect/service-comparison.md

 [^hsm]: A service that is backed by a hardware security module (HSM) uses tamper-resistant, FIPS-validated physical hardware as its root of trust for cryptographic storage and processing of encryption keys.

 [^secure-enclave]: Mitigates internal as well as external attack vectors to gain unauthorised access to keys.

+## Can these services work together?
+{: #service-comparison-da}

+Yes.
+For many use cases, it is important to use more than one service to completely sercure your data.
+For more information about the deployable architecture that covers security services, check out [What is cloud security?](/docs/security-hub?topic=security-hub-cloud-security).

 ## How do I get started?
 {: #get-started-data-protection}